Botanical Information

 Combinations

-• For Respiratory Support: Combine with mullein and thyme.
+- For Liver Support: Combine with milk thistle and dandelion root.

 Harvesting and Storage